Hendrix-CS/csci151/index.md

 There is no final exam; you will complete a final project instead, as described above under Projects.

-If you earn less than 80 points on an exam, you may earn back up to an 80 by scheduling meetings with me to revisit missed questions and demonstrate your understanding on new and similar questions.
+{% include tip.html content="If you earn less than 80 points on an exam, you may earn back up to an 80 by scheduling meetings with me to revisit missed questions and demonstrate your understanding on new and similar questions." %}

 ## <a name="checkins">Checkins</a>: 60 points